 French Cheese: We are now the proud owners of two humongous wedges of cheese from the Franche-Comté region (seriously, one of the hunks is at least a foot long!).
 Morbier is a semi-soft cheese made of cow’s milk that has a dark layer of ash running down the middle while Comté is a hard cheese made from unpasteurized cow’s milk that tastes a little nutty and slightly sweet.

-Cancoillotte Cheese (not pictured): French cheese also comes in jars!
+Cancoillotte Cheese: French cheese also comes in jars!
 Wee!
 This one is made by cooking metton cheese with milk and butter.
 It’s creamy and spreadable yet somehow kinda elastic-like.
 It’s often eaten on toast in the morning or for goûter (a late afternoon snack).

 Small-Batch Honey: We were gifted not one, not two, but four jars of honey by my husband’s uncle.
 He just started working for a guy who owns 400 bee hives and produces 30 tons of honey each year.
 This stuff is delicious in tea, swirled into plain yogurt, or smothered on a tartine for breakfast.